jalogut/magento2-deployer-plus/README.md

 # Magento 2 Deployer Plus

-* Reliable fully-automated deployments tool for Magento2.
+* Reliable fully-automated deployments tool for Magento 2.
 * Zero downtime deployments on Magento versions >= 2.2
 * Automating your deployments is as easy as defining the servers where you want to deploy to.

 ## Motivation

 This project aims to offer a common solution for fully-automated deployments on all versions of Magento 2.
-This tool uses the well know [Deployer](https://deployer.org) and adds specific recipes for each Magento 2 version.
+This tool uses the well known [Deployer](https://deployer.org) and adds specific recipes for each Magento 2 version.

 ## Important Features